 Our motto “Planning, Protecting, Preserving” illuminates the variety of roles we fulfill on Nantucket.
 Today we are proud to: Advocate for the protection of natural resources; Seek further conservation opportunities, particularly through Conservation Restrictions (Easements); Monitor local growth and development; Conduct environmental research; Participate in local planning and policy; Offer educational grants and support programs that foster appreciation for Nantucket’s natural world.

-Since its founding in 1974, the Nantucket Land Council has effectively protected more than 1,400 acres of land.
+Since its founding in 1974, the Nantucket Land & Water Council has effectively protected more than 1,400 acres of land.
 Of the properties which were purchased outright, most have now been conveyed to other Nantucket conservation groups, particularly the Nantucket Conservation Foundation and Nantucket Islands Land Bank, which are equipped to manage large tracts of land.